Looking at Mean-Payoff and Total-Payoff through Windows: Mean-Payoff and Total-Payoff Objectives

-\begin{proof} From a two-counter machine (2CM) $\twoCM$, we construct a two-player game $\game$ with five dimensions and an infimum (equivalently supremum) total-payoff objective such that $\playerOne$ wins for threshold $(0,0,0,0,0)$ if and only if the 2CM halts.

-A 2CM has two counters that can be incremented or decremented, and can test if their value is equal to zero (called zero test) and branch accordingly.
-The halting problem for 2CMs is undecidable \cite{minsky1961}.
-Assume w.l.o.g. that we have a 2CM $\twoCM$ such that if it halts, it halts with the two counters equal to zero.\footnote{This is w.l.o.g. as it suffices to plug a machine that decreases both counters to zero at the end of the execution of the considered machine.} In the game we construct, $\playerOne$ has to faithfully simulate the 2CM $\twoCM$.
+\begin{proof} We reduce the halting problem for two-counter machines (2CMs) to the threshold problem for two-player total-payoff games with five dimensions.
+From a two-counter machine $\twoCM$, we construct a two-player game $\game$ with five dimensions and an infimum (equivalently supremum) total-payoff objective such that $\playerOne$ wins for threshold $(0,0,0,0,0)$ if and only if the 2CM halts.
+Counters take values $(v_{1}, v_{2}) \in \nat^{2}$ along an execution, and can be incremented or decremented (if positive).
+A counter can be tested for equality to zero, and the machine can branch accordingly.
+The halting problem for 2CMs is undecidable~\cite{minsky1961}.
+Assume w.l.o.g. that we have a 2CM $\twoCM$ such that if it halts, it halts with the two counters equal to zero.
+This is w.l.o.g.~as it suffices to plug a machine that decreases both counters to zero at the end of the execution of the considered machine.
+In the game we construct, $\playerOne$ has to faithfully simulate the 2CM~$\twoCM$.
 The role of $\playerTwo$ is to ensure that he does so by retaliating if it is not the case, hence making the outcome losing for the total-payoff objective.